yguitton/training-material/topics/proteomics/tutorials/DIA_lib_OSW/tutorial.md

 >
 {: .hands_on}

 Here we used a variation of the *"identifier parse rule"* to allow for the organism label to be present in the spectral library.
-For investigations of single organism and to keep only the Uniprot identifier one can adjust the *"identifier parse rule"* accordingly.
+For investigations of single organisms and to keep only the Uniprot identifier one can adjust the *"identifier parse rule"* accordingly.
 More details on the different **MaxQuant** parameters can be found in this [MaxQuant tutorial]({{site.baseurl}}/topics/proteomics/tutorials/maxquant-label-free/tutorial.html).

 > <tip-title>Continue with results from Zenodo</tip-title>